 If income tax was withheld from your pay or pension in error, you must file Form CT-1040NR/PY to request a refund.
 Complete Lines 1-5 following the directions on the form.
 Enter “0” on Line 6 if you had no income from Connecticut sources.

-If you are filing a paper return, attach a statement to the front of the return explaining that you were not a resident for any part of the year and that you did not work in Connecticut during the year along with a copy of the W-2 Form showing $0 Connecticut wages and the amount of Connecticut tax withheld.
+If you are filing a paper return, attach a statement to the front of the return explaining that you were not a resident for any part of the year and that you did not work in Connecticut during the year along with a copy of the Form W-2 showing $0 Connecticut wages and the amount of Connecticut income tax withheld.
 If the W-2 from your employer shows Connecticut wages, then your employer must also issue to you a corrected W-2 showing $0 Connecticut wages, proving that you did not earn any of your income while working in Connecticut.
 (If you file electronically, retain this statement with your records.
 You may be required to provide this documentation after you file.)